expressive-code/expressive-code/packages/@expressive-code/plugin-frames/README.md

 /** @type {import('astro-expressive-code').AstroExpressiveCodeOptions} */
 const astroExpressiveCodeOptions = {
-  // This is where you can pass your plugin options
+  // You can optionally override the plugin's default settings here
   frames: {
+    // Example: Hide the "Copy to clipboard" button
+    showCopyToClipboardButton: false,
+  },
   styleOverrides: {
-      editorTabBarBackground: ({ theme }) => theme.colors['menu.background'],
+    // You can optionally override the plugin's default styles here
+    frames: {
-      shadowColor: 'purple',
+      shadowColor: '#124',
     },
   },
 }